Elimination Chamber (2011): Aftermath

+Raw

 After becoming #1 Contender to the WWE Championship, John Cena faced The Miz for the title at WrestleMania XXVII.
 The match ended in a double countout but The Rock used his power as WrestleMania host to restart the match under no disqualifications and no count-outs.
 The Miz defeated Cena to retain the WWE Championship after The Rock hit Cena with a Rock Bottom.
 This would lead both Cena and The Rock to challenge each other to a match at WrestleMania XXVIII, which The Rock won.

+SmackDown

 After Elimination Chamber, Edge and Kelly Kelly teamed up to take on Drew McIntyre and Vickie Guerrero for her job as Smackdown Consultant on the line.
 They defeated Drew McIntyre and Vickie Guerrero thus per stipulation, Theodore Long fired Vickie Guerrero as the Official Consultant of Smackdown.
 Then, it led to Alberto Del Rio attacking Edge after Edge taunting Vickie being fired.
 Later, Edge defeated Drew McIntyre the next night.
 Then, Edge defended the World Heavyweight Championship against Alberto Del Rio at WrestleMania XXVII where Edge retained.
 On the April 11 episode of Raw, Edge retired from professional wrestling due to a legit neck injury and relinquished the World Heavyweight Championship on the April 15 episode of SmackDown, thus retiring as World Heavyweight Champion.
 Edge's best friend Christian would go on to win the vacant title against Del Rio in a ladder match at Extreme Rules.
 That reign would only last two days, as on May 3, during the taping for the May 6 episode of SmackDown, Christian lost the title to Randy Orton.

+Future

 The 2011 event would be the final Elimination Chamber held during the first brand split, which ended in August.
 However, the brand split was reinstated in July 2016, and the 2017 event was held exclusively for SmackDown.
 Additionally, in April, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.